 A Salt Spring resident since 1980, Silk brings 40 years of communications experience to the Greenwoods Board.
 As the founder and president of Victoria-based Malahat Group Communications, she led the development of marketing strategies; public information, advertising and fundraising campaigns; branding and visual identities; and a wide range of award-winning projects for clients in the private, public and not-for profit sectors.
 As strategic communications planner and creative director, she gained particular insights advising clients in the fields of health care, education, environment, tourism, the arts and financial services.
 The Malahat Group was recognized with a community service award for its work as the pro-bono communication agency supporting United Way of Greater Victoria during several years of successful fundraising campaigns.
 Now retired, Silk lives on a small south-end farm raising sheep and apples, writing, singing in a band and sailing.

-Eleanor Dawson, Director
+Eleanor Dawson, Board Vice Chair

 After a career in law, Eleanor retired to Salt Spring Island.
 While a lawyer in private practice, she served as a director and officer of a number of animal welfare organizations, including the Canadian Federation of Humane Societies and the Canadian Council on Animal Care.
 Her concern for compassionate and ethical care led to Eleanor’s interest in residential care and the Board of the Greenwoods Society.
 She also currently serves as the chair of a charitable foundation that supports humane education programs that teach the values of compassion, empathy, generosity and responsibility.